 Meet the terrifying director Vlad Volkov, ‘Wolf’ to those who know him - a cinematic genius, who is expecting only the best scream performance from all attending his ‘casting call.’
 Are there no lengths to which he will go to capture the perfect ‘slasher’ footage?

 Visitors can expect to be immersed in the sights, sounds and atmosphere of a classic film set, as they venture through our various horror zones.
 In each zone, visitors will experience a series of terrible incidents or freaky activity taking place within scenes reminiscent of a movie.

 They will embark on a walk (approximately 45 minutes, if you don’t run for your lives) through the atmospheric buildings and underground tunnels, including the ‘ghostly’ pit shaft, which have all been turned into a film studio for the completion of a blood-thirsty cinema epic.

 But will visitors make the final movie or will they be ‘cut’ from the scene or even ‘slashed’ from the entire production?
 After all, the director expects the very best performance and anything short of that could result in horrifying consequences.

-X Scream takes place at the Welsh Mining Experience, Rhondda Heritage Park, for 14 nights in October.
+X Scream takes place at the Welsh Mining Experience, Rhondda Heritage Park.
 The Halloween ‘scare’ attraction is aimed at visitors aged 16 and over.
 Tickets range from £16.99-£22.99.